Updated: Mar 27

 Before we go on, we wanted to take a moment to mention that Stack Strategies is in no way a financial advisor.
 Stack Strategies Company is a registered marketing consulting company!
-You can/should always consult a banking representative, account, lawyer or other legal representative to ask specific business questions.
-SS is writing this blog post to simply sharing our experience in building Stack Strategies Company's financial foundation.
+You can/should always consult a banking representative, account, lawyer, or other legal representatives to ask specific business questions.
+SS is writing this blog post to simply share our experience in building Stack Strategies Company's financial foundation.

-To build a small business financial foundation can take time, energy and, sometimes, a lot of effort.
-It is an on-going process.
+Building a small business financial foundation can take time, energy, and, sometimes, a lot of effort.
+It is an ongoing process.
 When you start formally building your business, the benefits are endless.
-These three steps are the answer for how to build a financial foundation for your small business...
+These three steps are the answer to how to build a financial foundation for your small business...

-1. Start with registering your business with your Secretary of State's Office
+1. Start BY registering your business with your Secretary of State's Office

-To register your business with your state is to formally obtain your LLC, company, corporation or other type of business.
+To register your business with your state is to formally obtain your LLC, company, corporation or other types of business.
 Choosing the right business type is important to your long-term goals.
 Discussing the type of business you want to be is best done with a legal team.
-If you have no where to turn, Stack Strategies recommends Legal Shield for all business start ups.
+If you have nowhere to turn, Stack Strategies recommends Legal Shield for all business start-ups.
 They can help guide you to the right business type and file and launch your business for a fee.

 Once you register your business, you have access to obtain important documents like the "Certificate of Good Standing" which certifies your business's registration.
 Sometimes, to get access to these documents, there is a small fee that must be paid prior to downloading the file.